With a decent range of specs, this is a budget friendly alternative to your smartphone with a good zoom range.

 Like the SZ3 that it replaces, the Panasonic SZ8 is a small, slim compact camera that is intended to be a step up from a phone for picture taking.

-Panasonic has also added Wi-Fi connectivity so the SZ8 can connect to a phone for easy image transfer and image sharing.
+Another improvement is that the SZ8 adds Wi-Fi connectivity so the camera can connect to a phone for easy image transfer and image sharing.

 On the back of the camera is a 3-inch, 460,000 dot LCD screen.
 That's bigger and better than the 2.7 inch, 230,000-dot device on the SZ3.

 This is the only means of composing and reviewing images, as, unsurprisingly, there's no viewfinder on the SZ8.
 In many respects, the SZ8 is very similar to the SZ3 it replaces, but with a higher resolution sensor, and a longer zoom, it should prove to be a better performer overall.

 Aimed pretty squarely at beginners, there's no manual control or raw format shooting to be enjoyed here.
 Instead, there's a fully automatic option, "normal" (akin to Program mode on a lot of other cameras), creative mode, panorama and scene modes.